 As well as the Government Coronavirus (Covid-19) webpage, the Foreign and Commonwealth Office website has the latest information, guidance and travel advice, along with details of any restrictions – which must be followed.

 The Scout Information Centre will only be able to deal with emails and web chat until further notice.
 As you can imagine, we are experiencing an unprecedented level of enquiries at the moment, so please use the Government guidance as your primary reference where possible.

 Doing our bit

-We are planning to share activities for young people to do at home with their parents.
-More about this soon.
+We shall be sharing ideas on activities for young people to do at home with their parents.
+Look out for this here.